It’s Not Easy Sometimes

 I’m a mom of six amazing kids.
 They have blessed me with six grandchildren.
 I love the outdoors.
 I am a country girl through and through.
 There I find a closeness with God and am inspired.
 Writing is my passion.

-One thought on “It’s Not Easy Sometimes
+4 thoughts on “It’s Not Easy Sometimes

 Leave a comment